Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 Community members willing to be compensated in tokens, and then hold those tokens until the peg stabilizes, will make the best economic actors, and will be the most welcome early contributors.
 If the Foundation has other means of financing (such as BCH), they can use tokens to tip or supplement developers and thereby gain access to a wider pool of labor.

-## Funding

-Every 13,000 blocks (approximately three months), existing PSF token holders will be air-dropped a new 'funding' token.
-The funding token will only be air-dropped to holders who's tokens have not moved in three months.
-Five percent of the amount of PSF tokens held will be air dropped as funding tokens.

-For example, if an address holds 100 PSF tokens that have not moved in three months, it will be air dropped 5 funding tokens.

-Prior to the air-drop, developers and other contributors are free to submit grant proposals along with an SLP address for funding.
-Receivers of the funding token are expected to send their funding tokens to the SLP addresses as they see fit in order to fund the grants.

-Every 13,100 blocks (approximately 1 week later), the funding tokens held by the grant SLP addresses will recieve an air-drop of an equal amount of newly minted PSF tokens.

-### Potential Issues

-- One way to game the above system would be to buy a bunch of PSF tokens, hold them for three months, submit a grant, then fund it with the air-dropped funding tokens.
-When they are converted to new PSF tokens, the person could pocket the 5% increase in their net-worth without doing any work.
-  - There needs to be a way to veto scam grants.
-Perhaps Loomio could be used for this?

 ## Projects<a name="projects"></a>
 Each software project presented here helps to reinforce the others, creating an infrastructure and toolset for people to engage in economic activity while protecting their privacy and anonymity.
 Each project listed will be built in the order presented here.

 ### Time Tracking<a name="timeTracking"></a>
 The time tracking app at [ovn.psfoundation.cash](https://ovn.psfoundation.cash) is used by contributors to track time spent on Foundation projects.
-This logged time can then be rewarded with PSF tokens.
+This transparent reporting tool can be used to prove to the community the amount of work each contributor has put forth, for consideration when renewing their grant.
 This time-tracking app allows the Permissionless Software Foundation to be an [Open Value Network](https://wiki.p2pfoundation.net/Open_Value_Network).
 The source code for the app has two parts:
 - [The front end user interface](https://github.com/Permissionless-Software-Foundation/time-tracking-front-end)
 - [The back end REST API](https://github.com/Permissionless-Software-Foundation/time-tracking-api)